 A: There is not an open phone policy.
 Parents may call and speak to both the administration and cabin counselors to check on their child.
 Parents may also e-mail and write letters.
 Campers are encouraged to write letters home often.
-Cabin counselors will call to provide an update within the first week of your child’s camp experience and also send a postcard home to the parents once a week to let you know how your camper(s) are doing.
+Cabin counselors will call to provide an update within the first week of your child’s camp experience.

 Q: Does Hilltop allow cell phones to be brought to and used at camp?

 A: Hilltop does NOT allow cell phones to be brought to or used at camp.
 Please leave them at home.
 Camp is an opportunity for campers to get away from technology and further develop their interpersonal skills.
 If it is necessary to bring a cell phone to camp, for a trip or if you are traveling to camp on an airplane, it must be turned in upon arrival and will be returned upon departure.
 Phones not turned in upon arrival will be confiscated and returned when you leave.

 Q: Are there bathrooms in cabins?

 A: Yes, all cabins have bathrooms (toilets and showers) with hot and cold running water and electricity.
 All of Hilltop’s cabins are simple and well maintained.